How to choose the best web hosting plan for your business?

 Firstly, let’s look at the available hosting solutions;

-Basic shared hosting is the most common hosting solution available.
+Basic shared hosting is the most common hosting solution available and is the best solution for most small business hosting.

-Shared hosting’s, along with full management, is usually the most affordable type of hosting.
+Shared hosting, along with full management, is usually the most affordable type of hosting.

 It is perfect for small businesses such as cafes, trades, manufacturing etc. as your standard brochure website will sit happily in your basic shared hosting environment.

-Cpanel shared hosting, tends to be a more stable and provide a more smooth experience.
+Cpanel shared hosting, tends to be more stable and provides a smoother experience.

 Cpanel hosting like WordPress hosting providers can run WordPress websites.